Understanding LLM Embeddings for Regression: Problem and Methodology

 \subsection{Regression Tasks}

-For regression tasks, we first use synthetic, closed-form objective functions in order to produce controlled studies in which we may query any $x$ from the input space.
-Our synthetic functions are defined from the standard Black-Box Optimization Benchmarking (BBOB) suite \citep{bbob}.
+Appendix \ref{appendix:additional_data} contains full details on our regression tasks.
+We first use synthetic, closed-form functions in order to produce controlled studies in which we may query any $x$ from the input space.
+We use 23 functions defined from the standard Black-Box Optimization Benchmarking (BBOB) suite \citep{bbob}, supporting continuous inputs of any dimension.
 To avoid confounding terminology between embedding "dimension" $d$ and the intrinsic "dimension" of an objective $f$, we denote the latter as "degree-of-freedom" (DOF), and thus $f(\cdot)$ is dependent on input coordinates $x^{(1)}, \ldots, x^{(\textrm{DOF})}$, each of which is between $[-5,5]$.
 This provides a comprehensive variety of both convex and non-convex objective landscapes to regress upon.

 We further use real-world regression tasks representative of those encountered in the wild and in industry settings by benchmarking over offline objective evaluations found in Google Vizier \citep{google_vizier}, which optimizes Google's largest production and research systems.
 These consist of four families, with each family containing at least 50 individual yet similar regression tasks.
 The families are: \begin{itemize} \item AutoML \citep{vertex_ai_automl}: Automated Machine Learning platform for automating TFX \citep{tfx} pipelines (e.g. batch size, activation, layer counts) over tabular or text data. \item Init2Winit \citep{init2winit}: Learning rate scheduling parameters influencing common image classification tasks (e.g. ResNets on CIFAR-10 and ImageNet). \item XLA \citep{xla_tuning}: Tuning for the Accelerated Linear Algebra (XLA) compiler which affects LLM serving latencies. \item L2DA \citep{apollo}: "Learning to Design Accelerators", for improving accelerators such as TPUs and corresponding computer architectures to improve hardware performance. \end{itemize}